jaebradley/nba_data/README.md

 Unfortunately, the NBA Stats API makes no guarantees about uptime, breaking changes, and does not have much (i.e. any) documentation around it, so identifying all the available endpoints and their implementation is non-trivial.

-Thus, this client makes similar guarantees (or lack thereof).
+Thus, due to these contraints this client is only as dependable and consistent as the NBA Stats service.

 Additionally, this client is by no means complete, and will be in active development.